 - Clean up after eating, bring dishes to the sink.

 - Help with making easy snacks, such as putting together quesadillas, scooping out yogurt, or chopping fruits and veggies for snacks with a toddler-safe knife (this is the one we have).
 Try bananas, halved peaches, and cucumbers as easy-to-cut healthy snacks.
+Or make something fun, like monster donuts or monster popcorn!

 - Make a smoothie: know the basic ingredients (milk, fruit, any other additions, such as spinach, peanut butter, etc), help chop the fruit, press the button on the blender.